-Earn your medical assisting degree in as little as 10 months
+Earn your MA diploma in as little as 9 months

 Medical Assistant Program Overview

-If you’re interested in the medical field and enjoy helping others, you might want to consider a career as a Medical Assistant.
-Provo College offers a Medical Assisting program that will provide you with the skillset you’ll need to start this exciting healthcare career.
-In as little as ten months, you can enter the dynamic field of Medical Assisting.
+If you’re interested in online Medical Assisting programs, you might want to consider the MA program at Provo College.
+We offer online classes that will provide you with the skills you’ll need to start this exciting healthcare career.
+In as little as nine months, you can enter the dynamic field of Medical Assisting.
 Additionally, graduates of the program are eligible to take the Certified Medical Assistant (CMA) certification exam, which is offered by the American Association of Medical Assistants (AAMA).

 What you need to know